 "I am very excited to be a part of an organization that dedicates itself to advancing cross-cultural dialogues.
 Working as an intern at International House has allowed me to interact with people from diverse backgrounds.
 It is a great learning experience for me both culturally and professionally."

 Yufan is a second-year from Wuxi, China, majoring in Economics and Fundamentals: Issues and Texts.
-He enjoys designing promotional materials and working at events.
+He enjoys designing promotional materials, filming and editing events, and working as an events coordinator at events.

 "Being a Global Voices Intern at International House has provided me with the opportunity to work and learn from people from many cultural backgrounds.
 Every event is a learning experience that allows me to gain knowledge about different parts of the world.
 I've always wanted to promote diversity, and working at I-House gives me the opportunity to do so."

 Jocelyn is a third-year in the College majoring in Economics and Spanish.
 For the last two summers, she has worked with Latino and refugee populations in Chicago.
-She is currently one of the Event Coordinators and is involved with the Communications and Film teams.
+She is currently one of the event coordinators and is involved with the Communications and Productions teams, and helps maintain the International House website.

 Natalie is a third-year in the College and from one of the suburbs of Chicago.
 She is currently pursuing a double major in Public Policy and Global Studies.
-Natalie is the Lead Production Intern, coordinating and working on all aspects of Global Voices promotional materials such as posters and videos.
+Natalie is the Lead Production Intern, coordinating and training other interns who work on all aspects of Global Voices promotional materials including social media, graphic design, posters, videos, digital media boards, and the International House website.

 "Working as a Global Voices Metcalf intern has given me a remarkably eye-opening experience of not only the variety of events that take place right here on our campus at Chicago, but also glimpses into cultural events that occur all over the world.
 The utter variety of and care given to each event never ceases to amaze me, and I'm so thrilled to be part of the team."